-TELEVISION: Appearances twice on “The Today Show” for promotion of books, as well as on ABC World News; Good Morning NY; WGN-America; WCAU-TV “The 10!” in Philadelphia; “AM Northwest” on ABC in Portland, OR; NBC affiliates in New Haven & Seattle; “Connie Martinson Talks Books”; “The Iyanla Show”; “Men are from Mars, Women are from Venus.”
+TELEVISION: Contrary to popular belief, being a guest on television does not guarantee you instant riches or fame— only criticism about your hair from relatives.
+I’ve appeared on “The Today Show” twice, as well as on “ABC World News”; “Good Morning NY”; “WGN-America”; WCAU-TV “The 10!” in Philadelphia; “AM Northwest” on ABC in Portland, OR; NBC affiliates in New Haven & Seattle; “Connie Martinson Talks Books”; “The Iyanla Show”; “Men are from Mars, Women are from Venus.”

 FUNNY BUT… I never set out to write books that made people laugh.
 My main love has always been literary fiction.
-However, even with my darkest work, people would always tell me that parts of it were funny.
+However, even with my most serious work, people would always tell me that parts of it were funny.
 This annoyed me because I aspired to be an American Dostoevsky with Breasts.

 Yet when I was living in Washington DC, I took a writers’ workshop at the Bethesda Writers’ Center.
 The first story I submitted was a heartbreaking tale of a man’s addiction, which impressed the class.
 The second was an absurd story about mistaken identity full of Jews, Rastafarians, lesbians, and dental hygienists.
 To my great irritation, the class liked this one infinitely more.
 After class, a man pulled me aside.
 “I have to tell you,” he said.
 “My wife has been battling breast cancer.
 I read her your story last night, and it was the first time in two years she really laughed.
 You’ve got a gift.
 Please don’t ignore it.
 Not everyone can make a sick woman laugh in her hospital bed.”
 That’s when I finally saw the merit in my own, lurking smart-ass and stopped fighting it.

 I don’t mean to be funny.
 It’s just that the world is patently absurd.